localstack/docs/content/en/user-guide/lambda-tools/hot-reloading/index.md

       - "/var/run/docker.sock:/var/run/docker.sock"
 ```

-This will set a `HOST_LAMBDA_DIR` environment variable to the current working directory when creating the docker compose stack.
+This will set a `HOST_LAMBDA_DIR` environment variable to the current working directory when creating the Docker Compose stack.
 Please note that this environment variable name is arbitrary - you can use any you want, but need to refer to that variable in your templates or commands to deploy your function correctly.
 You can then deploy a hot-reloading function with the following command: